Antigen Presentation and Immune Regulation Research Group (AIR)

 1) We perform unbiased genetic screens to identify novel mechanisms involved in MHC class I presentation.
 This research aims at improving our fundamental understanding of antigen presentation pathways and to identify novel protein targets for immunotherapy.

-3) We investigate the role of intracellular vesicle transport in the cross-presentation of soluble, particular, and cell-associated antigens.
-With this research, we aim to contribute to the improvement of CTLs vaccines against cancer and other diseases, which requires a fundamental understanding of the underlying mechanism of cross-presentation.
+2) We investigate the role of intracellular vesicle transport in the cross-presentation of soluble, particular, and cell-associated antigens.
+With this research, we aim to contribute to the improvement of CTLs vaccines against cancer and other diseases, which requires a fundamental understanding of the underlying mechanisms of cross-presentation.

 - Emma Tondeur, PhD student (since 2019)